 - It takes around two to four weeks for seeds to germinate.
 You have to ensure the soil is moist, especially in a pot, so make sure you water regularly.
 Morning is often the best time, especially if the plants are in sun.

 - Herbs don’t tend to grow well in peat so use a soil based compost for the best results.
 It will retain moisture and help to prevent herbs drying out.
 Learn more about soil PH levels for herbs here.

 - Herbs like Rosemary and Mint can grow like weeds so you might need to control them.
 The light will affect how fast they grow so plant in part shade or cover slightly with a parasol if you want to control their growth.
-Herbs tend to do best in sunny spots, they are mediterranean plants after all.
+Herbs tend to do best in sunny spots, they are Mediterranean plants after all.
 Track where the sun falls on your posts and move accordingly in the morning so they get the best light in the day while you’re out.

 - If you want to keep your herbs growing every season you need to cut back after they flower.
 Autumn is a perfect time.
 You can dry herbs by hanging them and freeze them if you’ve grown too many.

 - If you’re growing in containers the ideal solution is to theme them.
 Opt for a salad window box with rockets or French parsley them opt for a flavoursome box of chives and oregano alongside it.
 Watch this great video for inspiration.